 OTSI maintains a close working relationship with all the Regulators involved in Public Transport services in NSW.
-OTSI has entered into Memoranda of Understanding (MOU) with the Independent Transport Safety and Reliability Regulator (ITSRR) as the Rail regulator and with the NSW Maritime Authority as the Ferry regulator.
-It has also established a set of Guiding Principles with Transport NSW as the current Bus regulator.
+OTSI has entered into Memoranda of Understanding (MOU) with the Independent Transport Safety Regulator (ITSR) as the Rail regulator and with NSW Roads and Maritime as the Ferry regulator.
+It has also established a set of Guiding Principles with Transport for NSW as the current Bus regulator.
 The Chief Investigator has regular contact with the Regulatory Heads and there is frequent contact at officer level.